smarthomej/addons/bundles/org.smarthomej.automation.javarule/README.md

 If you need to expose additional classes, you can add them using the `additionalBundles` configuration option.

 During startup the bundle first compiles the dependency-bundle and then creates the helper libraries (see below).
-Since the helper libraries are required before compiling rules, a delay is recommended before the rules start running.
-This can be configured with the `initDelay` parameter.
-The default value is 5s.

 If you use an IDE for development, you should add `core-dependency.jar` and `javarule-dependency.jar` to your class path.
 In IntelliJ IDEA this is named `Add as Library`.